penguinite/onbox/README.md

 When it comes to importing a module into your app, you should have this library installed and you should use these snippets:

 ```
-import pothole/MODULE # Replace module with your module obviously...
+import libpothole/MODULE # Replace module with your module obviously...
-import pothole/conf # For configuration file parsing etc.
+import libpothole/conf # For configuration file parsing etc.
-import pothole/[conf, user, post] # Imports multiple modules at the same time.
+import libpothole/[conf, user, post] # Imports multiple modules at the same time.
 ```

 There is a `libpothole.nim` module but we do not recommend importing it as you might not use all of the functions inside of it and you will simply slow your build process.
+That file is only ever used to build documentation.

 ## Why is Pothole and libpothole separate?